ivoa/modelinstanceinvot-code/README.md

 ### Python Workflow

 This project contains code sample for processing annotated VOTables.
-- We are using the annotation [syntax](https://github.com/ivoa-std/ModelInstanceInVot) that has been designed after the 2021 workshop.\n",
+- We are using the annotation [syntax](https://github.com/ivoa-std/ModelInstanceInVot) that has been designed after the 2021 workshop.

 ### Table of content
 - `jupyter`: Four notebook running the MIVOT parser in differdent contexts